open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 ## Introduction

 The development process of components in the Open Edge Platform is design-driven.
-Significant changes to the components, installation scripts, packages, image configurations, or tools must be first discussed, formally documented and agreed upon before they can be implemented.
+Before implementation, all significant changes must be first discussed, formally documented, and agreed upon.

 This document describes the process for proposing, documenting, and implementing changes.